jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 We stayed at the park until early afternoon, then walked back to my house where our parents were still talking.
 Caroline had apparently called her divorce attorney from our living room, and my dad had helped her understand some financial documents Robert had hidden from her for years.

-"Your father has been moving money into accounts I didn't know existed," Caroline told Ethan, her face pale but determined.
-"My lawyer says I have grounds for forensic accounting."
+"Your father has been moving money into accounts I didn't know existed," Caroline told Ethan, her face pale but determined, anger making her voice shake.
+"My lawyer says I have grounds for forensic accounting.
+He's been hiding assets, preparing for this."

 "Is that expensive?"
 Ethan asked.